GoogleCloudPlatform/database-assessment/scripts/collector/oracle/README.txt

     c) Follow the prompt at the end of the warning message to either continue or cancel the execution

         Notes:
-            1) Google Database Migration Advisor Data Extractor extracts data for the entire database.
+            1) Google Database Migration Assessment Data Extractor extracts data for the entire database.
 In multitenant CDB databases, you must connect to the container database.
 Running this from within a pluggable database will not collect the proper data.